bitfox-git/azurebroadcast-functions/README.md

 ## Test your deploy

 Go to the Azure Portal Function
-Go to the negotiate function
+Go to the `info` function, this function is reachable anonymous, with a host key.
-Supply a header `x-ms-signalr-userid` and Run the request.
-You should get an JSON with URL and Token.